ChilliCream/hotchocolate-docs/docs/code-first-object-type.md

 title: Object Type
 ---

-The object type is the most prominent type in GraphQL.
-There are currently two ways to describe an object type with the code-first approach.
+The object type is the most prominent output type in GraphQL.
+Basically each time you write a `Query`, `Mutation` or `Subscription` then you are already using an object type.

 ## `ObjectType<T>`